Aprepitant (By injection)

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-This medicine must be given slowly, so the needle will have to stay in place for over 30 minutes.
+This medicine may be injected for at least 2 minutes.
+It may also be given slowly, so the needle will have to stay in place for at least 30 minutes.
 It will be given on the first day of your chemotherapy session, along with other medicines, about 30 minutes before the start of treatment.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.